Green Space Revitalization

 Tributary strives to engage people with the outdoors by designing spaces that are ecologically diverse, culturally sensitive, and inherently interactive.

-Currently, Jaeleen is serving an 11-month term as our AmeriCorps Community Engagement and Garden Coordinator.
-As such, she will play an integral role in green space projects and community building.
-During her time with us, Jaeleen hopes to continue exploring her passions for sustainability and community, all the while learning about the mental health benefits that natural spaces provide.
+Currently, Hayley is serving an 11-month term as El Futuro’s AmeriCorps Community Engagement and Garden Coordinator.
+As such, she will play an integral role in Green Space projects and community building.
+During her time with us, Hayley hopes to continue learning about the importance of mental health awareness and the benefits the Therapeutic Green Space can bring to our community.